duckdb/duckdb-web/docs/data/json/overview.md

 ### JSON Loading
 JSON is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
-While it is not a very efficient format for tabular data, it is very commonly used, as a data interchange format.
+While it is not a very efficient format for tabular data, it is very commonly used, especially as a data interchange format.

 The DuckDB JSON reader can automatically infer which configuration flags to use by analyzing the JSON file.
 This will work correctly in most situations, and should be the first option attempted.
 In rare situations where the JSON reader cannot figure out the correct configuration, it is possible to manually configure the JSON reader to correctly parse the JSON file.